andywelly/Sokoban_Solver/README.md

 and obstacle avoidance.
 Through this approach, the solver can navigate the puzzle's state space to find optimal solutions with minimal moves needed to achieve the objective.

+## How to Use

+In order to execute the AI solver use the following command:
+./sokoban -s <map> play_solution

 ## Puzzle File Format

 #: Wall<br/>